GEM-benchmark/NL-Augmenter/transformations/replace_financial_amounts/README.md

   bibsource = {dblp computer science bibliography, https://dblp.org}
 }
 ```

+## Data and Code Provenance

+The data and code used for this transformation where adapted from the code used for the paper mentioned above.

 ## Common currencies
 Not all currencies have conversion rate associated.
 For the moment, only six currencies have a conversion rate associated so that the currency can be changed to one another while keeping the converted amount close to the original amount value.